substrate-developer-hub/substrate-contracts-workshop/0/calling-your-contract.md

 So let's make the value turn `true` now!

-The alternative message to send we can make with the UI is `flip()`.
+The alternative message to send with the UI is `flip()`.
 Again, accept the default values for the other options.

 You will notice that the `flip()` message defaults to a transaction call.